KathiraveluLab/Beehive/docs/setup.md

 8. **Set Up Clerk Authentication and create Clerk Keys**
+    - Sign up for a Clerk account at [https://clerk.dev](https://clerk.dev)
-    - Go to Clerk Dashboard
+    - Log in to Clerk and go to Clerk Dashboard
-    - Create a New Application
+    - Create a new application in Clerk
-    - You will get your Publishable Key and Secret Key
+    - Copy your Publishable Key and Secret Key from Clerk.

 9. **Update `.env` File**
     - Open the `.env` file and add the required credentials.